Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: Results

-\subsection{\textit{Mycobacterium tuberculosis} IS\textit{6110} Transposon}
+\subsection{Mycobacterium tuberculosis IS\textit{6110} transposon}

-We apply our restricted immigration EM algorithm to estimation of birth and death rates of the transposon IS\textit{6110} in \textit{M. tuberculosis} \citep{McEvoy2007}.
-A transposon or transposable element is a genetic sequence that can duplicate, remove itself, and jump to a new location in the genome.
+We apply our EM algorithm to estimation of birth and death rates of the transposon IS\textit{6110} in \textit{M. tuberculosis} [\citet {McEvoy2007}].
+A transposon, or transposable element, is a genetic sequence that can duplicate, remove itself and jump to a new location in the genome.
 IS\textit{6110} is a transposon that plays an important role in epidemiological studies of tuberculosis.
-More specifically, the number and locations of IS\textit{6110} elements in the \textit{M. tuberculosis} form a genetic signature or genotype of the mycobacterium, allowing epidemiologists to draw inference about disease transmission when the same genotype is observed among patients with active tuberculosis \citep{vanEmbden1993}.
+More specifically, the number and locations of IS\textit{6110} elements in the \textit{M. tuberculosis} form a genetic signature or genotype of the mycobacterium, allowing epidemiologists to draw inference about disease transmission when the same genotype is observed among patients with active tuberculosis [\citet {vanEmbden1993}].
 Such genotypic comparison can translate into meaningful epidemiological inference only if the dynamics of IS\textit{6110} evolution are well understood.
-Therefore, accurate estimation of rates of changes of IS\textit{6110}-based genotypes is critical for using these genotypes in epidemiological studies \citep{Tanaka2001}.
+Therefore, accurate estimation of rates of changes of IS\textit{6110}-based genotypes is critical for using these genotypes in epidemiological studies [\citet{Tanaka2001}].

-We analyze data from an ongoing population-based study that includes all tuberculosis cases reported to the San Francisco Department of Public Health \citep{CattamanchiEtAl2006Tuberculosis}.
+We analyze data from an ongoing population-based study that includes all tuberculosis cases reported to the San Francisco Department of Public Health [\citet{CattamanchiEtAl2006Tuberculosis}].
 Our data include patients with more than one \textit{M. tuberculosis} isolate from specimens sampled more than 10 days apart and genotyped with IS\textit{6110} restriction fragment length polymorphism.
-We ignore genomic locations of IS\textit{6110} and assume that the transposon counts are discretely observed realizations of a BDI process, with no immigration; in particular, we assume that the patient is not reinfected with a different strain of the bacteria in the period between observations.
-Table \ref{tab:summStats} gives summary statistics for the data.
+We ignore genomic locations of IS\textit{6110} and assume that the transposon counts are discretely observed realizations of a BDRI process, with no immigration ($\beta= 0$); in particular, we assume that patients are not reinfected with a different strain of the bacteria in the period between observations.
+The third column in Table \ref{tabsummStats} gives summary statistics for the data.